vlayer-xyz/vlayer/book/src/appendix/architecture/prover.md

 there are several other crates in the `rust/services/call` directory:
 - **engine**: EVM Call execution shared by Guest and Host, used in both Host's preflight and Guest's zk proving;
+- **optimism**: Communication with optimism sequencer to obtain data needed for teleport onto optimistic chain;
 - **precompiles**: Vlayer precompiles that extend the EVM capabilities with Email and Web Proof utils;
 - **seal**: Utils for encoding Risc0 receipt into a Seal.
 Seal can be read and verified by the Verifier smart contract;
 - **server**: Server routines accepting vlayer JSON RPC calls.